 Yes, we have implemented various measures to make the site more accessible, please visit the Accessibility Info Pages here for details and how to apply for either free carer ticket or access to the accessible campsite.

-Yes, you can – please make sure you read the info pack sent out with your tickets; in it will contain advice about where to park and when you can come back in.
-Please note there is no local public transport.
+Yes, you can, however it is a lot more practical to camp onsite – If you chose to stay off site, please make sure you read the info pack sent out with your tickets; it will contain information about where to park and when you can come back in.
+Please note there is no local public transport to and from the site.
+If you are planning to drink, you will need to use taxis.
+Contact details for local taxi companies will be sent with your ticket info pack.

 Although we love animals as much as you might, they are not allowed on site.
 If you have a guide dog, let us know on our access application when you apply.

-Yes, however you are only allowed to bring up to 8 cans of cider, beer or mixers, OR up to 2 bottles of wine.
-Please try to buy your wine in tetra pack cartons or recyclable plastic bottles – ABSOLUTELY NO GLASS ON site.
+You are allowed to bring your own alcoholic drinks to Noisily in the following quantities: up to 8 cans of cider, beer or mixers, or up to 2 bottles of wine.
+Please try to buy your wine in tetra pack cartons or recyclable plastic bottles.
+Glass is strictly prohibited onsite.
+If you bring alcohol in glass bottles these may be confiscated so ensure you decant then into non-glass containers before coming to site.
+Excess alcohol will be confiscated at the gates or if found in the campsites.

-Yes, there are cash machines on site in the main arena, and all of our bars accept card.
+Yes, there are cash machines on site in the main arena, and all of our bars accept cards.

 Yes, we will have a convenience store stocking the essentials.